dzen-dhall/dzen-dhall/README.md

 ### [State maps](dhall/src/StateMap.dhall)

-`StateMap`s are used to define mappings from states to bars.
+`StateMap`s are used to define mappings from states to bars, i.e. they determine what to show depending on the state.

 ```dhall
 let StateMap : Type → Type = λ(Bar : Type) → List { state : Text, bar : Bar }